 “There are other inconsistencies between Fourteenth Amendment status and the typical abortion statute.
 It has already been pointed out, n.
 49, supra, that in Texas the woman is not a principal or an accomplice with respect to an abortion upon her.
 If the fetus is a person, why is the woman not a principal or an accomplice?
 Further, the penalty for criminal abortion specified by Art.
 1195 is significantly less than the maximum penalty for murder prescribed by Art.
 1257 of the Texas Penal Code.
 If the fetus is a person, may the penalties be different?”

 Blackmun is explaining that if the State of Texas actually believed that the preborn human was a person, why didn’t they treat the murder of that preborn human like the murder of any other person.
 Texas treating abortion as an intermediate-level offense that isn’t actually murder betrayed the fact that Texas didn’t actually think the preborn child was a person.
-Strategies to abolish abortion by starting with intermediate goals are and have always been doomed to failure not because they simply don’t go far enough but because they make affirmative and arbitrary assertions about who is and isn’t a human being deserving of protection.
-Abortion must be abolished in entirety because it’s murder or else any effort to prevent can’t be taken seriously because if abortion isn’t murder, then why would the courts allow some intermediate banning of it?
+Strategies to abolish abortion by starting with intermediate goals are and have always been doomed to failure not because they don’t go far enough but because they make affirmative and arbitrary assertions about who is and isn’t a human being deserving of protection.
+Abortion must be abolished in entirety because it’s murder or else any effort to prevent can’t be taken seriously, because if abortion isn’t murder, then why would the courts allow some intermediate banning of it?
+If we continue to cede our foundation to the pro-abortion side, as all incremental legislation does, we are going to continue to lose.

 Stop taking the pro-life leaders’ word for it and stop fighting abortion the way it’s always been fought.
 Demand abortion’s immediate and total abolition and rebuke any deceptive effort to blur the distinctions between the pro-life and abolitionist movements.